itsconnorgillespie/itsconnorgillespie/README.md

 ## About
-I am a college student based in Pheonix, Arizona that has a passion for technology and the outdoors.
-I've been developing and securing systems for close to five years and love to work on projects that test my skills and efficiency.
-I am currently working on developing [@firesideservers](https://github.com/firesideservers) in my free time.
+I am a college student based in Phoenix, Arizona who has a passion for technology and the outdoors.
+I've been developing and securing systems since my freshman year of high school, and I love to work on projects that test my skills and efficiency.
+I am currently pursuing a Bachelor of Science in Cybersecurity at [Grand Canyon University](https://gcu.edu/).

 ## Contact
-If you need to contact me for any reason, please reach out to me via LinkedIn.
+If you need to contact me for any reason, please reach out to me via mail@connorgillespie.com or LinkedIn.